Broncos linebacker Von Miller injures leg against Browns

 Miller’s leg slammed into Jones and buckled inward.
 He dropped to one knee and asked for medical assistance.
 Miller left the field under his own power but walked very gingerly to the sideline.

-The Broncos said on Twitter that Miller has an ankle injury.
-Late in the third quarter the team announced he would miss the rest of the night.
+The Broncos said on Twitter that Miller has an ankle injury and his return is questionable.

 The 32-year-old Miller leads the Broncos with 4 1/2 sacks this season and he’s the franchise leader with 110 1/2.
 He missed the entire 2020 season with a dislodged ankle tendon.